-Use of Good Judgement: The following guidelines briefly describe safe practices for the handling, storage and consumption of donated foods that may be close-to-code.
+Use of Good Judgment: The following guidelines briefly describe safe practices for the handling, storage and consumption of donated foods that may be close-to-code.
 Although based on research, these guidelines are only recommendations, not hard fast rules.

 The purchase, donation, storage and consumption of all food should be done thoughtfully, carefully and according to manufacturer's recommendations.
-Please obtain, in writing from the manufacturer, as much information as possible about the donated product, including any exceptions to the following guidelines.
+Please obtain, in writing from the manufacture, as much information possible about the donated product, including any exceptions to the following guidelines.

 Any signs of damage or deterioration supersede any and all of these guidelines.
-Remember: use good judgement.
+Remember; Use good judgment.
 If in doubt, throw it out.
-Discarding unsafe or suspect food is not waste; it is helping protect human health and human lives.
+Discarding unsafe or suspect food is not waste; it is helping to protect human health and human lives.

-The contract of the contract o The length of time a product can be kept for use before quality considerations make it necessary or desirable to discard it.
-Shelf Life Maximum shelf life is based upon the unopened condition and proper storage of that product.
-Any other storage condition not meeting the strict recommendations of the product will reduce the shelf life and possible safety of that product.
+Shelf Life The length of time a product can be kept for use before quality considerations make it necessary or desirable to discard it.
+The determination of a products maximum shelf life is based upon the unopened condition and proper storage of that product.
+Any other storage condition, ones not meeting the strict recommendations of the product will reduce the shelf life and possible safety of that product.
 Code Dating Packaging numbers printed by the manufacturer.
-Coded information on products may include date of packaging, plant location, lot number, etc. There are no uniform or universal standards for code dating.
+Coded information on products may include date of packaging, plant location, lot number etc. There are no uniform or universal standards for code dating.
 Each manufacturer can use a different standard.
-Some products may need to be thrown away after the date on the package while other products may be good for many years past the printed code date.
+(Some products may need to be thrown away after the date on the package; other products may be good for many years past the printed code date).
 For more product specific information, contact the manufacturer of the product.
-Best-By-Date / Use-By-Date The date beyond which the manufacturer does not guarantee acceptable quality and/or aesthetic standards (color changes, ingredient separation, etc.) that may begin to occur after this point in the life of product.
-Shelf-stable products, as well as temperature-sensitive products, will use this type of dating.
-Even after these dates expire, a product may be safe, wholesome and of good quality if properly stored and maintained.
-Sell-By-Date / Pull-By-Date The last date, as defined by manufacturer/producer, that their temperature-sensitive product should be sold (allowing time for home use under proper storage conditions).
-Generally used for perishable products such as meats, dairy, refrigerated juices and fresh baked goods.
-Expiration / Expiration Date Defined by manufacturers, the date at which fresh or shelf-stable products should not be consumed.
-These guidelines are also based on food quality, not necessarily food safety.
-The term may be interchangeable with Best-by/Use-by/Sell-by dates but may also be used as a determined amount of time beyond Best-By/Sell-By.
-Some manufactures may casually use Expiration Date as a time when product should be discarded.
-Expiration bate In many cases, food that has passed the Expiration, Best-by, Use-by or Sell-by-Dates can still be safe, wholesome and of good quality if properly stored and maintained.
-Some foods, including baby food, do need to be discarded at expiration date as it is no longer guaranteed safe for human consumption.
+Best-By Date/ Use-By-Date The date beyond which the manufacturer does not guarantee acceptable quality and/or aesthetic standards; i.e., color changes, ingredient separation, etc., may begin to occur after this point in the life of product.
+Shelf-stable products having a shelf life of more than six months often have this type of dating.
+Even after these dates expire, a product should be safe, wholesome and of good quality if properly stored and maintained.
+Sell-By-Date/ Pull-By-Date The last date a product should be offered for sale allowing time for home use under proper storage conditions.
+The product should be purchased before this date expires.
+Generally used for perishable products such as meats, dairy, refrigerated juices, and fresh baked goods.
+Expiration/ Expiration Date The time beyond the Best-By, Use-By or Sell-by Date that generally describes when that product is no longer safe for human consumption.
+The term is also commonly used to describe Best-By, Use-By or Sell-by Date Under many circumstances, food that has passed the Best-By, Use-By or Sell-by-Date has not expired and can still be safe, wholesome and of good quality if properly stored and maintained.
+In some food manufacturing practices, the Expiration Date is used to express the last or final date a product should be used.
+Anything after this date should be thrown out as product can no longer be guaranteed safe for human consumption.
+An example of this may typically be seen with baby food.